Meet the EcoElsa staff providing environmental education to you and your family! As well as check out current openings below!

 Duration:

-Position Overview: Summer Naturalist Educators are responsible for facilitating environmental education experiences at local parks around the metro area.
+Position Overview: Naturalist Educators are responsible for facilitating environmental education experiences at local parks, community education locations, childcare centers, libraries, schools, and homeschool groups around the metro area.
 Classes seek to help participants develop a connection to nature and their local parks through fun activities that also help teach other subjects and skills.

-- Lead summer camp programs and preschool classes from lesson plans selecting activities that help students learn the topic while having fun
+- Lead summer programs from lesson plans curating activities that help participants learn the topic while having fun; Freedom to pick from previously created activities and some time available to develop new ones

-- Effectively manage participants and follow safety guidelines to provide a safe and fun environment for students physically, mentally, and emotionally
+- Effectively manage participants and follow safety guidelines to provide a safe and fun environment for participants physically, mentally, and emotionally

-- Drive to parks to prepare, set up, and tear down class activities
+- Drive to sites to prepare, set up, and tear down class activities

-- Capturing photos and videos during camp to send to parents/guardians
+- Capture photos and videos during programs to send to guardians

 - Navigate unexpected situations professionally while prioritizing safety